mingislight/mingislight.github.io/_posts/2026-01-13-staying-fit-while-working-in-it.md

 ### Rule 3: Eat simply

-I eat twice a day.
+I eat thrice a day.
-Sometimes three.
+Sometimes two.
+Two small meals, one big meal.

 No snacks.
 No soda.